jyi/casino/README.md

 ### To install patch generator
 Before run SimAPR, you have to generate patch candidates.
 We modified 6 APR tools: ```TBar```, ```Avatar```, ```kPar```, ```Fixminer```, ```AlphaRepair``` and ```Recoder```.
 We removed patch validation step from these tools and directly save all patch candidates.

+Note: patch generator needs a lot of disk space, to save all candidates.
+If you use container, we highly recommend to bind the disk or volume the disk.

 To compile ```TBar```, ```Avatar```, ```kPar``` and ```Fixminer```:
 ```
 $ cd {tool}